mustafa-mun/Time-tracking-dashboard/README.md

 ### Continued development

 This was the first time i used such a long media query.
 I'm trying to get better at responsive design.
 After this challenge, i will start to learn bootsrap and focus on responsive design even more.
+Also i failed to do all design with only grid.
+I used flexbox for the left column.
+I will be working on my grid skills.

 I will continue to learn new things in JS and practice my algorithm skills.